MohammadNoman/ai-native-software-development/book-source/docs/02-AI-Tool-Landscape/08-ai-native-ides/03-zed-ai-features-and-workflows.md

 ---

-## Section 1: The Inline Assistant — Your AI Coding Partner
+## The Inline Assistant — Your AI Coding Partner

 The **inline assistant** is Zed's primary interface for AI collaboration.
 It's how you request code generation, ask questions about code structure, and iterate on suggestions—all without leaving your editor.
 Unlike copying code snippets from a web search or pasting from ChatGPT's web interface, the inline assistant is embedded in your editing experience—it understands your project structure, your existing code, and your development context in real-time.